-Style: Content is Usually Long-Form Whereas Copy is Short-Form
+Style: SEO Content is Usually Long-Form, Copywriting is Short-Form

 A copywriter usually writes short-form materials such as ads, slogans, tag-lines, billboards, catalogs, TV and radio commercials, jingle lyrics, and other copy of similar nature.

 In contrast, content writers produce articles, blog posts, e-books, newspaper pieces, magazine features, podcasts, and content for film or TV.
 In some instances, it overlaps with the material written by a copywriter, but the idea is that content is usually longer than a copy.

-Optimization: Content is More Focused on SEO than a Copy
+Optimization: Content is More Focused on SEO than Copywriting

 While there is such a thing as SEO copywriting, content writing is more focused on the optimization process.
 It is an inbound marketing strategy designed to generate more organic traffic as opposed to the more immediate increase in sales that copywriting drives.